pepicrft/catalysis-framework/packages/website/docs/blog/2022-04-19-sustainability.md

 The above is possible thanks partly to having a well-paid job at [Shopify](https://shopify.com) where I do what I love the most, building tools for developers, and that inspires me to positively impact the world.

 **Open-source is our way of giving to the world without expecting anything in return.
-It's beautiful.**
+We love it.**